khoerodin/khoerodin/_posts/2024-03-28-utilizing-fixtures-for-smooth-development.md

 ---
-title: Utilizing Fixtures for Smooth Development
+title: Utilizing Rails Fixtures for Smooth Development
 date: 2024-03-28 06:13:00 +07:00
 description: Discover how fixtures in Ruby on Rails development can simplify your workflow.
 Learn how to load pre-defined data sets into your development database effortlessly.
 Keep your development environment tidy with a clean slate feature
 layout: post